stephanebastian/whatwg-url/README.md

-# Java implementation of WhatWg URL Living Standard
+# Java implementation of WHATWG URL Living Standard

-This project is a java implementation of the <a target="_blank" href="https://url.spec.whatwg.org/">WhatWg specification</a> - The main advantage of the WhatWg Url standard is that it fixes the various shortcomings and quirks of java.net.URL, RFC3986 and RFC3987, etc.
+This project is a java implementation of the <a target="_blank" href="https://url.spec.whatwg.org/">WHATWG specification</a> - The main advantage of the WHATWG URL standard is that it fixes the various shortcomings and quirks of java.net.URL, RFC3986 and RFC3987, etc.

 It is in sync with <a target="_blank" href="https://github.com/whatwg/url/commit/aa64bb27d427cef0d87f134980ac762cced1f5bb">this specific commit (27 September 2023)</a>.